sceptix-club/sjec-30-days-of-code/day-24/README.md

 For all 26 letters of the English alphabet, assign each letter a randomly chosen different letter.

 **For example**,
-A might be substituted for N
+A might be substituted for N,
 B might be substiutued for J
 ...